m-ab-s/media-autobuild_suite/README.md

 After building the environment it get and compile all tools.

 For using it:
+ - Download the file, and copy it in your target folder.
+In that folder all compiler and tools get installed.
+Please look that you use a folder without space characters.
+A good place is: c:\mingw
- - Download the file, double click the ffmpeg-autobuild.bat file
+ - double click the ffmpeg-autobuild.bat file
  - select if you want to compile for Windows 32 bit, 64 bit or both
  - select if you want to compile non free tools like "fdk aac"
  - select the numbers of CPU (cores) you want to use